jax-ml/bonsai/README.md

 We welcome contributions!
 If you're interested in adding new models, improving existing implementations, or enhancing documentation, please see our [Contributing Guidelines](CONTRIBUTING.md).

+Join our [discord](https://discord.gg/77FrhNQb) to socialize with other JAX

 ## Useful Links
 * [JAX](https://docs.jax.dev/en/latest/quickstart.html): Learn more about JAX, a super fast NumPy-based ML framework with automatic differentiation.